compusolve-rsa/TestingGrounds/README.md

 ### TG 53.
 Randomising Rotation & Scale of generated assets.
 Now assets generate and place in a Tile in random places with random rotation and Scale (rocks).
 Also added much more generating grass for more beatiful terrain.

+### TG 54.
+Flyweight Pattern for Grass.
+Now we have beatiful grass carpet is like a solid meadow grass covering the ground.
+Swaying in the wind.
+This is done by new C++ class Grass added as component to Tile Blueprint.
+In this class we have function at begin play that generate Hierarchical static mesh instances of grass in great amount.
+This gives a powerful performance boost to the application and a beautiful view.